A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Introduction

 for a smooth mapping $\bdf$ from an open domain in $\R^m$ or $\C^m$ to $\R^n$ or $\C^n$ where $J_\rkr(\bdx_k)^\dagger$ is the Moore-Penrose inverse of $J_\rkr(\bdx_k)$ that is the rank-$r$ projection of the Jacobian $J(\bdx_k)$.
-We establish its local quadratic convergence (Theorem~\ref{t:mt}) under minimal natural assumptions: ~The mapping ~$\bdf$ ~is smooth and the initial iterate is near a semiregular zero at which the Jacobian is of rank ~$r$.
+We establish its local quadratic convergence (Theorem~\ref{t:mt}) under minimal natural assumptions: The mapping $\bdf$ is smooth and the initial iterate is near a semiregular zero at which the Jacobian is of rank $r$.

 Nonisolated solutions can be highly sensitive to data perturbations.
-When equations are perturbed, represented with empirical data or solved using floating point arithmetic, nonisolated solutions can be significantly altered or even disappear altogether.
-We prove that the proposed Newton's iteration on the perturbed system still converges to a stationary point that approximates an exact solution of the underlying system with an accuracy in the same order of the data error (Theorem~\ref{t:mt2}).
-In other words, the proposed extension (\ref{ni1}) of Newton's iteration serves as a regularization mechanism for such an ill-posed zero-finding problem.
-The theory naturally applies to the Gauss-Newton iteration as a special case and leads to its improved convergence result (Theorem~\ref{t:gn}).
+When the system of equations is perturbed, represented with empirical data or solved using floating point arithmetic, the nonisolated solution can be significantly altered or even disappears altogether.
+We prove that the proposed Newton's iteration still converges to a stationary point that approximates an exact solution of the underlying system with an accuracy in the same order of the data error (c.f.
+Theorem~\ref{t:mt2}).
+In other words, the proposed extension of Newton's iteration also serves as a regularization mechanism for such an ill-posed zero-finding problem.
+A condition number can also be derived from Theorem~\ref{t:mt2} for nonisolated zeros with respect to data perturbations.

-As a geometric interpretation, we shall illustrate the behavior of the Newton's iteration (\ref{ni1}) for converging roughly to the point on the solution manifold nearest to the initial iterate.
+As a geometric interpretation, we shall illustrate the behavior of the Newton's iteration (\ref{ni1}) for converging to roughly the point on the solution manifold nearest to the initial iterate.
 We also elaborate case studies on mathematical modeling with nonisolated solutions, demonstrate our software implementation in solving for such solutions with step-by-step calling sequences and computing results.

 Extending Newton's iteration beyond (\ref{ni0}) by replacing the inverse with a certain kind of generalized inverses traces back to Gauss for solving least squares solutions of overdetermined systems by the Gauss-Newton iteration with an assumption that the Jacobian is injective.
-For systems with rank-deficient Jacobians, Ben-Israel \cite{Ben66} is the first to propose using the Moore-Penrose inverse to generalize Newton's iteration as
+For systems with rank-deficient Jacobians, Ben-Israel \cite{Ben66} is the first to propose using Moore-Penrose inverses to generalize Newton's iteration as